 2. A super cheap new saxophone.
 If you know the model he or she wants, wonderful – it will be greatly appreciated.
 But otherwise avoid without getting input – especially that “deal” you just saw on eBay.

-You might also be interested in our list of perfect gifts for band directors.
+You might also be interested in our list of gifts for band directors or trumpet players.